My Philosophy: Treating the Causes of the Problem

 of medicine, I realized that something was missing, and I found I

-wanted to take longer and longer with many patients to try to discover
+needed to take longer and longer with many patients to try to discover

 why they were ill.
 Over time, I learned that there were